Chunyu-Lin-bjtu/autoware-wiki/Docker.md

 ## NVIDIA DRIVE

 We provide Docker environments for the NVIDIA DRIVE platform with support from NVIDIA Corporation.
-To access any of the following environments, you should have signed their NDA/SLA to access NVIDIA DevZone and, in some case, have been authorized to access more details of NVIDIA DriveWorks SDK.
+To access any of the following environments, you should have signed their NDA/SLA to access NVIDIA DevZone and, in some case, should have been authorized to access internal details of NVIDIA DriveWorks SDK.

 ### DRIVE PX2